dmcwee/dmcwee.github.io/_posts/2022-03-08-mdi-learning-periods.md

 - Security
 - Identity
 ---
 MDI alerts have a number of different learning periods, and each is well documented.
-However, there is not a single list of all the alerts that have learning periods for easy reference...Until Now.
+However, there is not a single list of all the alerts that have learning periods for easy reference, so I have created and will update this list.
 <!--more-->

 |Alert Category|Alert|External ID|Learning Period|Learning Period Notes|